mfacecchia/attendance-tracker/README.md

   </tr>
   <tr>
     <td>/login</td>
     <td>Login form.
 Outputs the form with Email and password input and validates the input passed through POST request.
 If already logged in, the user will be automatically redirected to the screening page.
-For more information about encrypted password verification, <a href = "#encryption-methods">this section</a> will better explain the process.</td>
+For more information about hashed password verification, <a href = "#hashing-methods">this section</a> will better explain the process.</td>
   </tr>
   <tr>
     <td>/forgot-password</td>
     <td>Outputs the form with Email input and sends an email to that adress with a reset password link.
-Accessible via the `/login` page.</td>
+Accessible via the `/login` page.
+For more information about Email sending function and reset password link GET parameters, <a href = "#password-reset">this section</a> will better explain the process.</td>
   </tr>
   <tr>
     <td>/user/updatepassword</td>